-- about a provider.29 In addition, we may publish data about providers as part of our publication of official statistics. - 95.
+- 94. We are required to publish certain information about a provider on the Register and in other circumstances.
+The regulatory framework says that we will normally publish further information about a provider.
+In addition, we may publish data about providers as part of our publication of official statistics. - 95.
 We are currently consulting on our approach to the publication of information about individual providers and the factors we should take into account in deciding whether and when to publish such information.
-This section will be updated at the end of that consultation process.30 - 96.
+This section will be updated at the end of that consultation process. - 96.
 Section 63 of HERA permits the OfS to share information about a registered provider with other persons or bodies.
 We may do so where we consider it to be necessary to enable us to perform one of our functions.
 For example, we may share information about a potential breach of consumer protection law with the Advertising Standards Agency.
-In deciding whether to disclose information in a particular case, we will consider the circumstances of the particular case and we will also have regard to our general duties.31 - 97.
+In deciding whether to disclose information in a particular case, we will consider the circumstances of the particular case and we will also have regard to our general duties. - 97.
 We may also share information with other, specified, organisations for the purposes of the performance of their relevant functions.
-These bodies and their relevant functions are listed in legislation32 and include the Competition and Markets Authority, the Office of the Independent Adjudicator for higher education (the 'OIA'), Ofsted and HM Revenue and Customs.
+These bodies and their relevant functions are listed in legislation and include the Competition and Markets Authority, the Office of the Independent Adjudicator for higher education (the 'OIA'), Ofsted and HM Revenue and Customs.
 For example, we may share with the OIA information about a provider's planned closure of a campus to allow the OIA to put in place arrangements to handle any complaints made by students.
 In deciding whether to disclose information in a particular case, we will consider the circumstances of the particular case and we will also have regard to our general duties. - 98.
 Section 78 of HERA also gives us specific powers to share information with the Secretary of State.
 Section 113 of HERA empowers the OfS to work with the devolved administrations and their funding bodies, and with UKRI.